How to fade dark spots in darker skin tones

 Dark spots and patches often appear when:

-A pimple or patch of psoriasis clears
+A pimple or patch of psoriasis clears.

-A wound caused by an insect bite, cut, burn, or other injury heals
+A wound caused by an insect bite, cut, burn, or other injury heals.

-You take (or apply) certain medications
+You take (or apply) certain medications.

-A skin or hair care product irritates your skin
+A skin or hair care product irritates your skin.

-Changes due to hormones occur, such as during pregnancy
+Hormonal changes occur, such as during pregnancy.

-When a skin or hair care product irritates your skin, the product can cause dark spots on your skin.
+Skin care product: When a skin or hair care product irritates your skin, the product can cause dark spots on your skin.